-The DSO serves as the liaison with such agencies as ACCES-VR, and the Commission for the Visually Handicapped and Blind.
+The OAR serves as the liaison with such agencies as ACCES-VR, and the Commission for the Visually Handicapped and Blind.
 The office assists agency counselors in monitoring clients’ progress, as well as assuring that necessary support services are available.
 If you are planning to use outside agency assistance we urge you to contact the agency well before your first semester to verify eligibility and determine services.

-DSO is housed in the Student Services Division of the college.
+OAR is housed in the Student Services Division of the college.

 No, Questions regarding books and supplies should be directed to the Onondaga bookstore which is run by Barnes and Noble.
 Telephone number: 315-498-2246 Please note: College textbooks are so expensive some companies are beginning to rent them.

-DSO serves students with all types of disabilities.
+OAR serves students with all types of disabilities.
 The two fastest growing groups are students with psychiatric disabilities and students on the spectrum.

 The top ten programs at Onondaga are Humanities, Math and Science, Business, Criminal Justice, Human Services, Computer Studies, Nursing, Art, and Electronic Media.